merliseclyde/BAS/cran-comments.md

 ## Submission reason

+Addressed Strict and Notes for Rdevel on the [Checks page at CRAN] (https://cran.r-project.org/web/checks/check_results_BAS.html):

 - Removed legacy definitions of ‘PI’ and ‘Free’ and replaced with‘M_PI’ and ‘R_Free’ to comply with ‘STRICT_R_HEADERS’ (issue #81) to prevent package  removal after 9/23/2024

 - Removed non-API calls to SETLENGTH (issue #82)